pts/movemetafs/README.txt

    -- Listing meta/untag yields all of the tags known by the system, as a
       directory.
    -- Listing `meta/untag/$TAGNAME' is equivalent to listing
+      `meta/search/$TAGNAME' except for the relevance order,
-      `meta/search/$TAGNAME', i.e. it lists all files having that tag.
+      i.e. it lists all files having that tag.
    -- Creating a new directory in `meta/untag' adds a tag by that name to the
-      system (and returns EINVAL if the tag name is invalid).
+      system.
+Please note
+      it is an error (Invalid argument) to add a non-UTF-8 tag name.
+Since tag names are case-insensitive and accent-insensitive, it is not possible (File exists) to add a tag `BaR' after `bar' has been added.
+   -- Renaming a directory in `meta/untag/' renames the specified tag.
+This
+      operation is quite slow: its speed is proportional to the number of files having that tag.
    -- Removing a directory in `meta/untag/' removes the specified tag from the
       system.
 This is not possible if there are files tagged with it.
    -- Moving a file from `root/...' (or `meta/tag/' or `meta/untag/'
       or `meta/search/' etc.) to
-      `meta/untag/$TAGNAME' removes the tag named $TAGNAME to the specific file, and the file is _not_ removed from its original place (and its old tags are not changed either).
+      `meta/untag/$TAGNAME' removes the tag named $TAGNAME from the file, and the file is _not_ removed from its original place (and its old tags are not changed either).
 If all tags are removed from a file, the file is removed from the metadata store, and its principal name, checksums etc. are lost.
 Tags can be added at any later time.
+   -- Removing `meta/untag/$TAGNAME/$SHORTNAME' removes $TAGNAME from the
+      file specified in $SHORTNAME.
+   -- It is not possible to copy files into `meta/untag/' or create files
+      there.
    -- The tag is not removed, even if all files are removed from it.
-   -- The folder `root/untag/:all' appears to be an empty folder.
-When moving a file to
+   -- The folder `meta/untag/:all' appears to be an empty folder.
+When
-      this folder, all tags are removed from the file.
+      moving a file to this folder, all tags are removed from the file.
+   -- Listing the folder `meta/untag/:all' yields all files known to
+      movemetafs as symlinks.
+   -- Removing `meta/untag/:all/$SHORTNAME' removes all tags from the
+      file specified in $SHORTNAME.
+-- meta/search
+   -- meta/search appears to be an empty folder.
+   -- meta/search and its contents are not writable.
+   -- Listing (the invisible) meta/search/$QUERYSTRING will (re)run the search
+      query specified in $QUERYSTRING, and list all resulting files as symlinks to the principal name of the file inside meta/root.
+See the section ``Search query strings'' for more information about query string syntax and the order of the files returned.

 To search for files having a single tag only, you can use either `meta/tag/$TAGNAME' or `meta/search/$TAGNAME'.
 To search for files having